subshell/helm-charts/charts/sophora-export-job/README.md

-# Sophora Exporter Job
+# Sophora Export Job

-A one-time Sophora exporter that runs as a k8s job and uploads the data to s3.
+A one-time Sophora Repo Exporter that runs as a k8s job and uploads the data to s3.